A few more Lonely Runners: Abstract

 \section{Abstract}

-\emph{Lonely Runner Conjecture}, proposed by J\"{o}rg M. Wills and so nomenclatured by Luis Goddyn, has been an object of interest since it was first conceived in 1967 : Given positive integers $k$ and $n_1,n_2,\ldots,n_k$ there exists a positive real number $t$ such that the distance of $t\cdot n_j$ to the nearest integer is at least $\frac{1}{k+1}$, $\forall~~1\leq j\leq k$.
-In a recent article Beck, Hosten and Schymura described the \textit{Lonely Runner polyhedron} and provided a polyhedral approach to identifying families of lonely runner instances.
+\emph{Lonely Runner Conjecture}, proposed by J\"{o}rg M. Wills and so nomenclatured by Luis Goddyn, has been an object of interest since it was first conceived in 1967: Given positive integers $k$ and $n_1,n_2,\ldots,n_k$ there exists a positive real number $t$ such that the distance of $t\cdot n_j$ to the nearest integer is at least $\frac{1}{k+1}$, $\forall~~1\leq j\leq k$.
+In a recent article, Beck, Hosten and Schymura described the \textit{Lonely Runner polyhedron} and provided a polyhedral approach to identifying families of lonely runner instances.
 We revisit the \textit{Lonely Runner polyhedron} and highlight some new families of instances satisfying the conjecture.
+In addition, we relax the sufficiency of existence of an integer point in the \emph{Lonely Runner polyhedron} to prove the conjecture.
+Specifically, we propose that it suffices to show the existence of a lattice point of certain superlattices of the integer lattice in the \emph{Lonely Runner polyhedron}.